gameduell/duellbuildandroid/README.md

 * `<install-location>` &ndash; Use this to specify the install location.
 By default it is auto.
 E.g.: `<install-location value="preferExternal" />`.

-* `<java-lib>` &ndash; Use this to specify a java library reference.
-Usually this is not needed unless a specific external library requests that it be included as a library and not as a jar or sources.
-E.g.: `<java-lib name="superlib" path="path/to/lib" />`.

 * `<java-source>` &ndash; Use this to add a folder that contains java sources to be compiled.
 This should be the top level folder in case the sources are organized in packages.
 E.g.: `<java-source path="path/to/lib" />`.

 * `<fullscreen>` &ndash; Use this to use the new android immersive mode which hides the android back/home/etc buttons.
 By default it is false.
 E.g.: `<fullscreen value="true" />`.